 What does palliative care involve?

 End of life care exists to provide support to those persons who are living in the last weeks, months, or years of their lives.
-The important thing about this care is that the carers who provide for you take your wishes and preferences into account when drawing up your personal care plan.
+The important thing about this care is that the carers who provide for you take your wishes and preferences into account when drawing up your personal care plan (which staff can learn to do with Care Planning training).

 End of life care can be received in multiple places, such as care homes, hospices, or hospitals.
 It can even occur in your own home, but deciding on that requires much thought about the best balance of needs, practicalities, and preferences.